-If the Futera III is to be located in a confined space. the minimum clearances listed in Table 1 must be maintained between it and any combustible construction.
-When installed in a confined space without the intake air option, Figures 5, 6 and 7, two permanent openings communicating with an additional room(s) are required.
+If the Futera is to be located in a confined space, the minimum clearances listed in Table 1 must be maintained between it and any combustible construction.
+When installed in a confined space without the intake air option, Figures 5 and 6, two permanent openings communicating with an additional room(s) are required.
 The combined volume of these spaces must have sufficient volume to meet the criteria for an unconfined space.
 The total air requirements of all gas utilization equipment, fireplaces, wood stoves or any type of exhaust fan must be considered when making this determination.
-Each opening must have a minimum free area of 1 in/1000 Btu/hr, 2200 mm/kW based on the total input rating of ALL gas utilization equipment in the confined area.
-Each opening must be no less than 100 in, 64,516 mm in size.
+Each opening must have a minimum free area of 1 in2/1000 Btu/hr, 2200 mm2/kW based on the total input rating of ALL gas utilization equipment in the confined area.
+Each opening must be no less than 100 in2, 64,516 mm2 in size.
 The upper opening must be within 12 in, 305 mm of, but not less than 3 in, 76 mm from, the top of the enclosure.
 The bottom opening must be within 12 in, 305 mm of, but not less than 3 in, 76 mm from, the bottom of the enclosure.